Bedminster, New Jersey

 Bedminster is a township in Somerset County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 8,272, an increase of 107 (+1.3%) from the 2010 census count of 8,165, which in turn reflected a decline of 137 (−1.7%) from the 8,302 counted in the 2000 census.
-It is located in the Raritan Valley region within the New York Metropolitan area.
+Located within the Raritan Valley region, Bedminster is part of the Somerset Hills of northern Somerset County, bordering both Hunterdon and Morris counties.

-Bedminster was settled in 1710 by Dutch, Germans, and Scots-Irish immigrants.
+Bedminster was settled in 1710 by Dutch, German, and Scots-Irish immigrants.
 It was named after Bedminster, then in Somerset, England, and now a district of Bristol.
 Bedminster Township was created by Royal charter on April 4, 1749, from portions of the Northern precinct.
 It was incorporated formally by an act of the New Jersey Legislature on February 21, 1798.
 Portions of the township were taken on March 28, 1912, to form Peapack-Gladstone.